joanalawer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybodyt: A script that adds execution permission to the owner, the group owner, and the other users to the file hello.

+8-James_Bond: Write a script that sets the permission to tthe file hello as; Owner:no permission at all, Group:no permission at all, Other users:all the permission.

+9-